SLOPE-grid/tsSLOPE/tsslope-siml/README.md

 tsslope-siml also  provides Python scripts that train a ML model to learn  TS measures, such as TS indexes (which are integrated in optimization models using  `tsslope-pump`).

-Directories:
-  - tbd1: library that contains functions to load the ML model and some parameters
-  - test: contains test code

 ## Installation

 No installation is required.
 To use the python scripts in this folder, one need to install some third-party packages.